knative/docs/docs/eventing/samples/kafka/channel/README.md

 ...
  ```

+!!! note
-*NOTE:* The default secret name and namespace are `kafka-cluster` and
+    The default secret name and namespace are `kafka-cluster` and
     `knative-eventing` respectively.
 If you reference a secret in a different
     namespace, be sure your roles and bindings are configured so that the
     knative-eventing pods can access it.

 ## Channel configuration